India Adds 1,761 Covid Cases, Lowest Single-Day Rise In Nearly Two Years

 India's COVID-19 tally had crossed the 20-lakh mark on August 7, 2020, 30 lakh on August 23, 40 lakh on September 5 and 50 lakh on September 16.
 It went past 60 lakh on September 28, 70 lakh on October 11, crossed 80 lakh on October 29, 90 lakh on November 20 and surpassed the one-crore mark on December 19.

-India crossed the grim milestone of two crore on May 4, 2021, and three crore on June 23.
+India crossed the grim milestone of two crores on May 4, 2021, and three crores on June 23.
+The 127 new fatalities include 118 from Kerala.